sesh/ready/README.md

 - DMARC contains "p=quarantine" or "p=reject"
 - DMARC / SPF configuration when there is no MX record
 - CSP should contain default-src or script-src (there's no XSS protection by default)
+- Detections for different WAFs that might be returning instead of the intended content (Cloudflare, Imperva, Kasada, etc.)

 ## Not in scope